-Amongst the most lethal games, boxing stands in the forefront with arms wide open ready to embrace risk and danger.
-There are a lot of gains in the game of boxing, but at the expense of extreme perils boxers are exposed to.
-And this is what makes boxing one of the most sensational sport.
-Amidst the challenges and the risks the boxers skillfully steer their way to the summit.
+Among the most lethal games, boxing stands in the forefront with arms wide open ready to embrace the risk and danger.
+There are a lot of gains in the game of boxing, but all at the expense of extreme perils boxers are exposed to.
+And this is what makes boxing one of the most sensational and rewarding sports.
+Amidst the challenges and the risks, boxers skillfully steer their way to the summit.
 However, in doing so, they are faced with brutal injuries, which they often wear as accolades.
-Here are most common injuries or scars which accompany the boxers through their journey of triumphs and tears.
+Here are most common injuries or scars which accompany the boxers through their journey of triumph and tears.

-Carpal bossing is a small mass of bones in the centre of the backside of our hands.
+Carpal bossing is a small mass of bones in the center of the backside of our hands.
 It results due to excessive punching for a long period and causes some serious discomfort.
-It is capable of playing a toll on your boxing ability and usually occurs amongst men and women between 20-40 years of age.
+It is capable of playing a toll on your boxing ability and usually occurs among men and women between 20-40 years of age.

 Though boxing requires you to constantly engage into punching, you can minimize the risk of carpal bossing by wearing hand wraps and boxing gloves and by learning to dodge racy attacks.
 Boxing gloves with extra padding should be used for sparring.